 Small schools support

-What support is available for small schools during the external validation process?
+What support is available for small schools during the EV process?

-What funding is available for small schools to support the external validation process?
-What will this involve?
+What funding is available for small schools to support the EV process and what's involved?

-In 2019, small schools will receive four days casual release to assist with external validation.
-This will include a one off payment directly to the school.
+Small schools will receive 4 days casual release to assist with EV.
+This includes a one-off payment directly to the school.
 The allocation can be used to:

 - provide release time for the teaching principal to develop the submission

 - support teaching principals to attend network meetings

 - provide release time to one of the school executive to attend network meetings run by DELs with the support of PSLs to prepare for EV

 - employ a colleague to assist in the preparation of the submission.

 Can a group of small schools submit a joint submission?